MarkusMas/meta-shelly-gen2/README.md

 The above label is also available for "SWITCH 1"

 #### Switches
-- SWITCH 0: Toggle switch with
+- SWITCH 0: Toggle switch with updating power status

 The above switch is also available for "SWITCH 1"